mthuurne/retroasm/docs/instruction-set.md

 I/O reference       | *C*[*X*]          | u*M* &rarr; u*N*

 Most of these operators should be familiar to the reader, but a few may require a more detailed explanation.

+The logical negation operator works as in the C language: the negation of zero is 1, the negation of any non-zero number is 0.

 Concatenation puts one fixed width bit string after another.
 For example, the concatenation of `%11` and `%001` is `%11001`.
 In numeric value: *A* ; *B* = *A*\*2<sup>*N*</sup> + *B*, where *B* is of type `u`*N*.
 The signedness of the result of a concatenation matches the signedness of the first operand.